Musa-Ian/Instagram-pull/README.md

 ## How It Works

-This application uses the `instagram-url-direct` npm package which:
-- Directly extracts media URLs from Instagram posts
-- Works without requiring any external APIs or API keys
-- Handles posts, reels, and IGTV content
-- Returns direct CDN links for downloading
+This application uses a custom-built scraper that fetches media information directly from Instagram's GraphQL API.
+This method is more robust and reliable than legacy approaches.

+1.  **Input**: Takes a public Instagram post URL.
+2.  **Extraction**: The backend makes a server-side request to Instagram's internal API to retrieve the post's data, including direct links to all photos and videos.
+3.  **Response**: Returns a clean JSON object with CDN URLs for all media, which can be downloaded directly.

-**No API keys or external services required!**
+**No API keys or external services are required!**

 ## Supported Content